 How to make the most out of your travel credit card

 Take advantage of the card’s bonus rewards categories.
-Finding a travel rewards card offering bonus points for the purchases you are most likely to make is another way to supercharge your points earnings.
-For example, if your weekly work plans include lunch outside of the office, you could earn 3 points for every $1 spent at restaurants as a Citi® Premier cardholder, maximizing your earnings potential.
+Find a travel rewards card that offers bonus points for purchases you already make to supercharge your earnings.
+For example, if your weekly work plans include lunch outside of the office, you could earn 3 points for every $1 spent at restaurants as a Citi Strata Premier cardholder, maximizing your earnings potential.

 Consider a travel card that earns transferable points.
 Transferable points are points earned with one travel card that can be redeemed with another participating program.
-This level of versatility can make it easier to maximize rewards earnings, allowing you to book travel through the rewards program travel portal or transfer your points to a travel partner’s frequent flyer program.
+Based on Bankrate’s latest point valuations, the right high-value transfer partner could be the best way to maximize your rewards earnings.

 Don’t forget your credit card benefits.
-Your travel credit card could have hidden credit card perks available to you to make travel more enjoyable and save you money, such as complimentary breakfast at hotels or free checked bags.
-In just one trip, a family of four could easily recoup a card’s annual fee through baggage fees alone.
+Your travel credit card could have hidden credit card perks that make travel more enjoyable and save you money, such as complimentary breakfast at hotels or free checked bags.
+In just one trip, a family of four could easily offset a card’s annual fee through baggage fees alone.
 Other benefits, such as lost baggage coverage, not only reimburse you for clothing, toiletries or medication you had to purchase because of delayed or lost luggage, but provide additional peace of mind while traveling.

 Skip the foreign transaction fees.
-Make sure to take along a card that skips this common overseas charge if you are traveling internationally.
-Many credit cards typically tack on a 3% charge anytime you use the card for a purchase overseas.
+Make sure to take along a card that skips this common overseas charge, typically 3% charge anytime you use the card internationally.
 You can avoid this by choosing a travel credit card that waives foreign transaction fees, such as the Capital One and Discover credit cards.

 How we picked the best travel cards